 Driven by a sense of curiosity that verges on downright nosiness, we drilled down into our databases to find out what you'd been searching for all year.
 Not just the usual suspects, like perennial favorites Château Mouton Rothschild and Château Latour, but what types of wine people were looking for interested us – and how much you were willing to pay for them.

-The results contained some surprises.
-We knew that red wines were likely to be more popular for searchers, but not to the scale of the past 12 months, when red wine searches outweighed white wine searches by a factor of 2.5.
+be more popular for searchers, but not to the scale of the past 12

 Another surprise was which varieties were most popular.
 Given that five of the 10 most searched for individual wines are Cabernet-based, you'd think that Cabernet Sauvignon would be the major variety being searched, but it is Pinot Noir that emerges as the most popular individual grape, in searches classed by variety.